 - Creams or pills to control infection — Your health care provider may prescribe an antibiotic cream for mild cases.
 Oral antibiotics may be prescribed for a severe or recurrent infection.

 - Creams, shampoos, or pills for fungal infections — Antifungals are for infections caused by yeast rather than bacteria.
 Antibiotics aren’t helpful in treating this type of infection.

 - Minor surgery — If you have a large boil or carbuncle, your health care provider may make a small incision in it to drain the pus to relieve pain and speed recovery.

 - Laser hair removal — This method permanently removes hair follicles in the treated area.
 There are possible side effects, such as blistering and scarring.

 Preventing genital folliculitis

 Preventing infected hair follicles in the pubic region includes practicing proper hygiene, including regular washing with warm water.
 Do not share towels, and change your washcloth often to prevent bacteria buildup.

 It’s especially important to practice good vaginal hygiene during your period.
 Not only do hormonal shifts cause the skin to be more sensitive, but there’s also a higher population of bacteria that can infect hair follicles and chafed skin.

-Use an exfoliant recommended by your dermatologist — do not use facial products on the vagina unless prescribed.
+Use an exfoliant recommended by your dermatologist.
+Do not use facial products on your vulva unless prescribed.
 If you choose to shave, use a sharp, clean razor and change it frequently, or switch to an electric razor.
+Shave in the direction of the follicle, not against it.
+Make sure not to stretch the skin.

-You may also wish to consider alternative hair removal methods, such as waxing, depilatories, or laser hair removal.
+You can also consider alternative hair removal methods such as waxing, depilatories, or laser hair removal.
 These procedures remove the entire hair from the root.
 When the hairs grow back, they’re typically finer, with a smooth tip instead of the blunt, rough tip that shaved hairs have, reducing instances of ingrown hairs.